thoughtspot/thoughtspot.github.io/_release/notes.md

 </tr>
 <tr style="width: 100%;border-bottom-style: inset;">
 <td style="border: 1px solid #cccccc; text-align: left; padding: 10px 5px;">
-<p>Issues were resolved that potentially exposed ThoughtSpot to two vulnerabilities,Meltdown&rdquo; and &ldquo;Spectre&rdquo;, and their with variants.
-IThese vulnerabilities only applied when the ThoughtSpot application was sharing hardware with other applications, such as cloud deployments.
+<p>Issues were resolved that potentially exposed ThoughtSpot to two vulnerabilities: "Meltdown" and "Spectre", along with variants.
+These vulnerabilities only applied when the ThoughtSpot application was sharing hardware with other applications, such as cloud deployments.
 When deployed in a virtualized environment, either on prem or in AWS, the virtual environment needed to patch the OS for it.
 When deployed on its own appliance, these vulnerabilities should not have affected ThoughtSpot.</p>
 </td>
 </tr>
 <tr style="width: 100%;border-bottom-style: inset;">